vctrubio/metana.io/README.md

     Frameworks
         -React, Node.js, Tailwind, Flask

-I enojoy building back end applications mostly.
+I enjoy building back end applications mostly.
 But can also do the front end

 ## Mission

-- To use nvim throughout the course to develop 'blazzingly fast' -- Primeagon
-- Understand the fundamentals of GIT
+- To use nvim throughout the course to develop 'blazzingly fast' -- Primeagen Understand the fundamentals of GIT
-- Plugins and formating for linting and debugging
+- Plugins and formatting for linting and debugging
 - Code that is easily read by AI for good interpretation

 ## Most important for me